 2.1 This report sets out the proposed revisions to the Walsall Local Development Scheme (LDS) following two changes that require it to be updated- The revised LDS can be found at Appendix A to this report.
-These changes are the adoption in January 2019 of the Walsall Site Allocation Document (SAD) and Walsall Town Centre Area Action Plan (AAP), and the proposed amendments to the Black Country Plan timetable.
-Cabinet last approved the LDS in October 2018.
-It is now necessary to present the reasons for the proposed revisions to Cabinet in order that the LDS can be re-published and to ensure the Council meets is statutory responsibilities under section 15 of the Planning and Compulsory Purchase Act 2004 (as amended)
+These changes are the proposed amendments to the Black Country Plan timetable and the need for an additional regulation 18 consultation.
+Cabinet last approved the LDS in October 2020.
+It is now necessary to present the reasons for the proposed revisions to Cabinet in order that the LDS can be re-published and to ensure the Council meets its statutory responsibilities under section 15 of the Planning and Compulsory Purchase Act 2004 (as amended)

-2.3 The report is a key decision as whilst the revisions to the LDS do not in themselves impact on the Borough as a whole (the Local Plan for which the LDS describes does and is the matter of separate Cabinet decisions at the appropriate time) the revisions will see an increase in the budget required to implement the revisions incurred by the preparation of the Black Country Plan.
+2.2 The report is a key decision as whilst the revisions to the LDS do not in themselves impact on the borough as a whole the Local Plan for which the LDS describes does have impact and is the matter of separate Cabinet decisions at the appropriate time.
+There will be an increase in the budget required to implement the revisions.